MMURPHY222/04-code-quiz/README.md

 This function allows the timer to stop if it equals zero or if i is equal to 5. the variable i will be equal to 5 after the last question is answered.
 So this stops the timer when that occurs and runs the endGame function.

-The endGame function logs the score (timer) to local storage, hides the question container, and removes the hide class from a form that allows the user to input their initials.
+The endGame function logs the score (timer) to local storage, hides the question container, and removes the hide class from a form that allows the user to input and save their initials to local storage.